 Save money with Oxford Official Walking Tour Tickets combined with other Oxford City Attractions – Oxford Castle Unlocked and Oxford City Sightseeing Bus tickets Combined with the University and City Tour (special Price Adult: £25 Child: £14.50).
 To take advantage of these special ticket offers all you need to do is come in to the Visitor Information Centre to buy your Combined tickets in person, or call us on 01865 686 441 and we can book for your by credit card.

-Tours go ahead whatever the weather, however we do advise you to come prepared and warmly dressed with comfortable footwear.
+Tours go ahead whatever the weather, however we do advise you to come prepared and warmly dressed for winter with comfortable footwear.

 Christmas Craft Fairs